-NEW DINNERTIME FAMILY TRADITIONSExperts agree: Dinnertime matters.
-Kids who eat frequently with their families have a lower risk of substance abuse, reduced tension and stress at home, and get better grades says The National Center on Addiction and Substance Abuse.
-But the dream of family dinners often collides with the reality of sports, homework and other obligations.
-On those rare nights when every does gather, it may seem difficult to keep the conversation going—much less get it started.
-One way to build cohesive bonds?
+Experts agree: Dinnertime matters.
+And now that dinnertime is spent together every night, it’s important to make it feel more fun and stimulating.
+According to the National Center on Addiction and Substance Abuse, kids who eat frequently with their families have a lower risk of substance abuse, reduced tension and stress at home and get better grades says.
+But when you do sit down to family dinner, especially with everyone stuck at home, it may seem difficult to keep the conversation going—much less get it started.
+What’s one way to build cohesive bonds?
 Start some new dinnertime family traditions with the help of these fun dinner table activities!

 - Celebrate different kinds of holidays: Who knew: There’s a National Pancake Day.
 A National Strawberry Day—even a National Hamburger Day.
 Do a quick Internet search for a list of possible food-themed dinner ideas that could be the spark you need to start some brand new family traditions.